dodyg/practical-aspnetcore/projects/configurations/README.md

   * [Configuration](/projects/configurations/configuration-1)

     This is the 'hello world' of configuration.
-Just use a memory based configuration and read/write values to/from it.
+Just use `WebApplication.Configuration` read/write values to/from it.

   * [Configuration - Options](/projects/configurations/configuration-options)